 However, there are many daily examples of outstanding nurses and nurse practice.
 The press never write about the nurse who stays an extra 15 minutes every shift to hold the hand of a scared, confused old lady or listen to a student’s worries and fears, or the experienced night nurse who gently guides the new junior doctor into writing the correct prescription or ordering the correct procedure.

 Furthermore, the pressures of the job, the working hours, economic issues and lifestyle involved with nursing has led to an increased rate of anxiety and depression issues amongst nursing staff.
-Indeed there is a specific term ‘nursing stress disorder’ that includes all mental health symptoms such as anxiety attacks.
+Indeed there is a specific term ‘nursing stress disorder’ that includes mental health symptoms associated with the 6 main anxiety disorders such as anxiety attacks.

 There are many exemplary nurses who endlessly show kindness, understanding and compassion towards all their patients, even in the most adverse of conditions.